garrandall/popular-music-data/tracks/take-some-time-out-for-love-the-isley-brothers.md

 Just take some time out
 (Take some time out baby)
-Ahhh take some time out
+Ah take some time out
 (Take some time out baby)
 Yeah no matter what you're doing, yeah yeah
 Take some time out for love
 Hoo! hoo! hoo! hoo!
 Just take some time out
 (Take some time out baby)
-Ahhh take some time out
+Ah take some time out
 (Take some time out baby)
 Yeah no matter what you're doing, yeah yeah
 Take some time out for love